 Law Clerk to The Honorable Betty Binns Fletcher, U.S. Court of Appeals for the Ninth Circuit, 2005-2006

 Law Clerk to The Honorable John C. Coughenour, U.S. District Court for the Western District of Washington, 2006-2007

-Ms. Wallace is a partner in the Seattle office of Susman Godfrey, where she has practiced since 2007.
-She has a diverse commercial practice – representing both plaintiffs and defendants, individuals and Fortune 500 companies, and advocating for her clients in federal and state court as well as in arbitration.
+Genevieve Wallace is a partner in the Seattle office of Susman Godfrey, where she has practiced since 2007.
+She has a diverse commercial practice – representing both plaintiffs and defendants, individuals and Fortune 500 companies, and advocating for her clients in federal and state court, before administrative tribunals, and in arbitration.

-Ms. Wallace is known for her devotion to her clients and her ability to lead through inspiration.
-Ms. Wallace gets results using strategic problem-solving and outside-the- box thinking.
-This is nowhere more apparent than in her bringing the firm’s successful patent litigation practice to the International Trade Commission, where Ms. Wallace has now been involved in several intellectual property investigations.
+Wallace is known for her devotion to her clients, her ability to lead through inspiration, and, most notably, for using strategic problem-solving and outside-the- box thinking.
+This is nowhere more apparent than in her bringing Susman Godfrey’s successful patent litigation practice to the International Trade Commission (ITC), where Wallace has now been involved in several intellectual property investigations.

-In 2014, inspired by Sheryl Sandberg’s best-seller Lean In, Ms. Wallace worked with the King County chapter of Washington Women Lawyers (“KCWWL”) and Mother Attorneys Mentoring Association of Seattle (“MAMAS”) to start Lean In Circles for women attorneys throughout Seattle.
-Ms. Wallace’s own Lean In Circle continues to meet monthly.
+In 2014, inspired by Sheryl Sandberg’s best-seller Lean In, Wallace worked with the King County chapter of Washington Women Lawyers (“KCWWL”) and Mother Attorneys Mentoring Association of Seattle (“MAMAS”) to start Lean In Circles for ambitious women attorneys throughout Seattle.
+Wallace’s own Lean In Circle continues to meet monthly.